If you have a Scottish secure or short Scottish secure tenancy you have many rights as a tenant. However, you also have certain responsibilities.

 Be nice to your neighbours

-•Making to much noise ie TV, sound systems or DIY
+•Making too much noise for example TV, sound systems or DIY

 •Failing to keep your pets under control